ppseprus/OS-X-Spotlight-Tools/README.md

 Finder only reads the latter one and once those files are gone, there is no built-in trick that would rebuild them for you.
 You might be able to still search for the files with Spotlight, but appending another tag would overwrite any previous one.

-I could not find any solution this on the web.
+I couldn't find any solution to this problem on the web.
 Again, frustrating.

 The solution is to create an empty workflow in OS X's Automator and follow the below steps